Knox-AAU/DatabaseLayer_Server/README.md

 # DatabaseLayer_Server

-Go REST API with CRUD operations for Knox database
+Go REST API with CRUD operations for Knox database.

 The code can be found in this [repository](https://github.com/Knox-AAU/DatabaseLayer_Server).

-The Access API documentation can temporarily be found [here](/DataLayer/access-api)

 ## Generate new documentation based on code